lmweber/diffcyt/README.md

 `diffcyt`: R package for differential discovery in high-dimensional cytometry via high-resolution clustering

-The `diffcyt` package implements statistical methods for differential discovery analyses in high-dimensional cytometry data (including flow cytometry, mass cytometry or CyTOF, and oligonucleotide-tagged cytometry), based on (i) high-resolution clustering and (ii) moderated tests adapted from transcriptomics.
+The `diffcyt` package implements statistical methods for differential discovery analyses in high-dimensional cytometry data (including flow cytometry, mass cytometry or CyTOF, and oligonucleotide-tagged cytometry), based on (i) high-resolution clustering and (ii) empirical Bayes moderated tests adapted from transcriptomics.

 ## Details

-For details on the statistical methodology and comparisons with existing approaches, see the accompanying paper (available soon).
+For details on the statistical methodology and comparisons with existing approaches, see our paper introducing the `diffcyt` framework, available as a preprint from bioRxiv:

+- Weber L. M. et al. (2018), *diffcyt: Differential discovery in high-dimensional cytometry via high-resolution clustering*, bioRxiv preprint.
+[Available here.](https://www.biorxiv.org/content/early/2018/06/18/349738)

 ## Tutorial and examples